rktjmp/lush.nvim/README.md

 Annoucements
 ------------

-- 2021-10-31: Breaking change, the compiler `exclude_keys` option has been removed in favour of the build system,
+- 2021-10-31: Deprecation warning, the compiler `exclude_keys` option has been deprecated in favour of the build system,
   - See [build guide](BUILD.md) for details.
-  - Pin your clone to `40d92a1` until you're ready to upgrade.

 Requirements
 ------------